cirosantilli/git-tutorial/index.md

 ##prune

-Remove all local branches under `remotes/remote-name/branch-name` such that the remote it tracks has been deleted:
+Remove all remote refs under under `remotes/origin` such that the remote it tracks has been deleted:

     git remote prune origin